Musicboard-Berlin > Funding > Residencies > Kampala / Berlin

 indicating Berlin as place of residence

-• for non-EU citizens: Passport scan
+• for non-EU citizens: Scan of passport and residence permit

 In each round of funding, applicants may apply for more than one residency.
 In this case, separate applications must be submitted.

+A sample view of the online application form is linked under »Forms and templates«.
+Applications can be saved and continued at a later date.
 Only fully completed documents can be considered.
 All applications will be handled confidentially and used exclusively for decision-making and funding purposes.
 Publication of certain relevant details is granted by the applicant as part of the application process.

 7 Selection Procedure

 The residencies are awarded through Musicboard Berlin GmbH upon recommendation of an independent jury of Berlin-based pop experts and in consultation with the Senate Department for Culture and Social Cohesion.
 Jury members are usually appointed for a period of three years.
-The following jury is appointed to the scholarships and residencies programmes in 2024:
+The following jury is appointed to the scholarships and residencies programmes in 2025:

 • Aida Baghernejad